top of page

 Normalisation: first normal form (1NF), second normal form (2NF), third normal form ( 3NF), partial dependency, non-key dependency

-Referential Integrity & ACID: referential integrity, ransaction processing, ACID (atomicity, consistency, isolation, durability), record locking, redunancy
+Referential Integrity & ACID: referential integrity, transaction processing, ACID (atomicity, consistency, isolation, durability), record locking, redundancy

 Did You Know?